What’s A Normal Blood Sugar Level?

 - Work with certified trainers or physical therapists for proper technique.

-- Discuss a self-monitoring plan with your health care provider or Certified Diabetes
+- Discuss a self-monitoring plan with your healthcare provider or Certified Diabetes

 - Educator and share these logs regularly for support and feedback on changes to your routine.
 Read more about blood sugar testing and target guidelines.

 - Know how diabetic medications affect your blood sugar, the best ways to store medications, and when to take them.
-Here’s a list of the top 10 things to do/ not do after finding out that you have diabetes.

 - Develop a medication schedule and set-up an alert reminder system.
 Learn what to look for when filling your next prescription here.